Lopsy/bitboards/README.md

 L = toList((4,3), B)
 ```

+Note: the pp function only pretty-prints a 2D bitboard (or a 3D bitboard where the 3rd dimension is bit depth, see below).

 # You can use the last coordinate for bit depth.
 Bit depth n means each cell stores a number from 0 to 2^n-1.